HogJonny-AMZN/CO3DEX/_posts/2023-01-17-image_based_lighting.md

    3. The Low-Contrast workflow is similar, it's easier because it doesn't require the modification to a duplicate of the HDRi to paint out the Sun.

-6. In O3DE, the most common approach is to use [texture naming conventions](https://www.o3de.org/docs/user-guide/assets/texture-settings/texture-presets/) with asset file names, as a way to inform the Asset Processor what type of asset it is, and how to process with the  it (which [image processing profile](https://github.com/o3de/o3de/tree/development/Gems/Atom/Asset/ImageProcessingAtom/Assets/Config) to apply), to generate the correct output products (IBL versus a standard texture.)
-We also refer to these as 'file masks', and they are formatted as a _suffix at the end of the file name.
+6. In O3DE, the most common approach is to use [texture naming conventions](https://www.o3de.org/docs/user-guide/assets/texture-settings/texture-presets/) with asset file names, as a way to inform the Asset Processor what type of asset it is, and how to process it (which [image processing profile](https://github.com/o3de/o3de/tree/development/Gems/Atom/Asset/ImageProcessingAtom/Assets/Config) to apply), to generate the correct output products (process into IBL cubemaps, versus a standard texture format.)
+We also refer to these as 'file masks', and they are formatted as a `_suffix` at the end of the file name.
 There are several of these that are relevant to the IBL workflow, we will cover those below.
 The alternative, is that you can use the [Texture Settings User Interface](https://www.o3de.org/docs/user-guide/assets/texture-settings/interface/) to assign the correct profile without altering the file name (this is stored as metadata in a `.assetinfo` sidecar file.)

-7. Note: in this article, we are using HDR lighting, and Atom (the O3DE rendering engine) is an HDR capable renderer.
+7. **Note**: in this article, we are using HDR lighting, and Atom (the O3DE rendering engine) is an HDR capable renderer.
 Atom can output final imagery to be displayed on a variety of devices with different display capabilities (SDR vs HDR) using tone mapping.
 For this article we rendering in HDR but displaying the final post-tone-mapped images on a SDR sRGB monitor (The web doesn't really deal with HDR display well, with the exception of HDR videos.)

 ### HDRi, IBL Naming Conventions